 Fast forward, after this same resident has been around for a couple of weeks in my world and back in the same hallway with another new patient.
 I ask “what do you have?” referring to the patient on the other side of the door.
 She responded with a resigning attitude “Another 56 year old female!”.

 BOOM, told ya!

 The two most common problems I see in the 56 year old female, without question, are second MTP synovitis and midfoot arthritis.
-Other problems resulting from an isolated gastrocnemius contracture and general start up pain and stiffness, plantar fasciitis, Sever’s disease, shin splints, posterior tibialis tendon rupture (PTTR) acquired flatfoot deformity, second MTP synovitis which leads to plantar plate rupture and ultimately a hammer toe, Morton’s neuroma, insertional Achilles tendinosis/Haglund’s deformity, Achilles tendinitis, musculotendinous Achilles ruptures, calf cramps at night/Charley horse, anterior ankle spurs, Jones/Fifth MT stress fracture, diabetic Charcot anthropathy, diabetic malperforans ulcer formation, and many metatarsal stress fractures.
+Other problems in all ages resulting from an isolated gastrocnemius contracture, and in general, are start up pain and stiffness, plantar fasciitis, Sever’s disease, shin splints, posterior tibialis tendon rupture (PTTR) acquired flatfoot deformity, second MTP synovitis which leads to plantar plate rupture and ultimately a hammer toe, Morton’s neuroma, insertional Achilles tendinosis/Haglund’s deformity, Achilles tendinitis, musculotendinous Achilles ruptures, calf cramps at night/Charley horse, anterior ankle spurs, Jones/Fifth MT stress fracture, diabetic Charcot arthropathy, diabetic malperforans ulcer formation, and lesser metatarsal stress fractures.

 Let me be clear on the next point: WE ARE TREATING THE WRONG THING.
 And it is wasting loads of money and time for all you out there suffering.

 “WE ARE TREATING THE WRONG THING”